Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 “I laid down to rest on this mattress on my back — my primary sleep position.
 I felt comfortable, but also appreciated the cozy, plush top of the bed.
 After some time lying on my back, I switched over to my side.
 I didn’t find this position quite as comfortable, as I did feel some slight pressure buildup in my shoulder.” – Amelia Jerden, senior staff writer

 The Nolah Evolution’s construction is typical of a hybrid bed — a few layers of foam up top resting on a sturdy coil system.
+The cover is made from organic cotton, which tester Sosha Lewis said was “cool to the touch.”
 The two comfort layers (made with proprietary cooling materials) provide some initial sinkage and body contouring, in addition to temperature regulation.
 Underneath is a final layer of foam and 8 inches of springs that lift the body and prop the spine into a neutral position.

 A breakdown of the Nolah Evolution's construction, layer by layer.